 The findings are shown in Figure 28.
 Pupils who reported not bullying others had the highest score, and those who frequently bullied others had the lowest.
+Showing poorer school experiences for those bullying others.

 Figure 28 School experience in relation to bullying others